O reinado do dólar está a chegar ao fim?

 Beware of deficit fetishism.

-learned that the national debt is likely to grow by more than $9 billion.
+Last week we learned that the national debt is likely to grow by more than $9 billion.
 That's not great news -- no one likes a big deficit -- but President Obama inherited an economic mess from the Bush administration, and the cleanup comes with an inevitably high price tag.
 We're paying it now.

 There are no easy options.
 When financial crises strike, economic growth declines and living standards drop, resulting in lower tax revenues and greater need for government assistance -- all of which leads to higher fiscal imbalances.